13 Dealing with Data

 • Use different metrics: Use metrics that are less affected by class imbalance, such as area under a receiver operating characteristic curve (AUC), or those that balance the tradeoff between precision and recall, like the F1 score, or balance recall and true negative rate, like the balanced accuracy score.

 • Oversampling/Undersampling: Randomly sample from the minority (majority) class to increase (decrease) the number of observations in that class.
+For example, we can randomly sample with replacement from the minority class to increase the number of observations in that class.
+Or we can take a sample from the majority class to balance the resulting dataset.

 • Thresholding: Change the threshold for classification to be more sensitive to the minority class.
 Nothing says you have to use 0.5 as the threshold for classification, and you can change it to be more sensitive to the minority class.
 This is a very simple approach, and may be all you need.